Skip to content

 This Kid Reviews Books has a great review:

 I am doing a science fair project about how fast different sharks swim and this book helped a lot with understanding sharks.
-The book has a lot of facts about different types of sharks (even names the fastest sharks), where they live, the parts of a shark, shark trivia, environments, and a lot more.
+The book has a lot of facts about different types of sharks (even the names of the fastest sharks), where they live, the parts of a shark, shark trivia, environments, and a lot more.
 I like that there is an index in the back so you can look up things quickly.
 The pictures are awesome and I thought it was easy to read and understand.
 I like how the words are broken up into little sections with pictures for each section.

 I learned about types of sharks I never heard of before – like cat sharks and tasseled wobbegongs (that is a real name) and also other facts like there are sharks that actually live up near the Arctic Circle (I always thought they lived in warm waters).
 This book would be great for schools to have.
 I think a lot of kids will like it.
 I thought this was a great book and it really helped me with my project.